Frequently Asked Questions:

 - Your body might feel less tense

-- Negative emotions occur less frequently and you feel more able to manage them
+- Negative emotions might occur less frequently/ intensely and you might feel better able to manage them when they do occur

-- You don’t depend on unhealthy coping techniques like drug or alcohol use, overeating or staying constantly busy
+- You may depend less on unhealthy coping techniques like drug or alcohol use, overeating or staying constantly busy to avoid thinking about your problems

-- Your past no longer feels like it is impacting your present life
+- Your personal history may no longer feel like it is negatively impacting your present life

-- You’re able to identify patterns in your life
+- You’re more able to identify patterns in your life

-- You achieve your personal and professional goals
+- You might set and achieve your personal and professional goals

 How can I have a successful telehealth session?